L-36.com

 Marine Forecasts

-Saturday - Southeast winds 5 to 10 knots.
+Saturday - South winds 5 to 10 knots.
 Bay waters light chop.
+A chance of showers and Thunderstorms in the morning, then showers and Thunderstorms likely in the afternoon.

-Sunday - Southeast winds 5 to 10 knots.
+Wednesday - South winds 5 to 10 knots.
 Bay waters light chop.
+A chance of Thunderstorms.
+Showers.

-Sunday night - Southeast winds 5 to 10 knots.
+Wednesday night - South winds 5 to 10 knots.
 Bay waters light chop.
+A chance of Thunderstorms.
+A chance of showers.

 winds and waves higher in and near Thunderstorms.